 - Safe box

-The team of local village women offer a surprisingly varied menu for such a remote destination with both Indonesian and Western dishes being served from their open kitchen.
-Being so remote, you will have to eat all meals here, but the food is fresh, healthy and tasty.
-In fact, most of the produce comes from their organic garden.
+The team of local villagers offer a surprisingly varied menu for such a remote destination with both Indonesian and Western dishes being served from their open kitchen and wood fired oven.
+The food is fresh, healthy and tasty with most of the produce coming from their organic garden.
 There are menus for meat-eaters, vegans, gluten-free diets, veggies and raw foodies.

 Breakfast features freshly squeezed fruit juice, delicious velvety organic Balinese coffee, smoothie bowls, eggs any style and hot, fresh pancakes with palm syrup and fruit.
 You order lunch and dinner at breakfast time, which takes a bit of getting used to, but soon feels normal.
 Lunch options might include nasi and mei goreng (fried noodles and rice) or choose from nine different salads, sandwiches or soups.

 Dinner is usually in the early evening, and most nights guests linger afterwards, having drinks and sharing tales.
 We found nothing beats a cold Bintang on the restaurant patio after an action-packed day.
-Tasty options include the lodge's famous Jungle Special or local fish wrapped in banana leaves, mouth-watering satay and pizzas.
+Tasty options include the lodge's famous Jungle Special, mouth-watering satay, and pizzas from the wood-fired oven.
 The homemade chocolate mousse and ice creams are a refreshing finale.

 On special occasions, you may want to make use of the romantic candle-lit dinner available in the garden bale, local musicians can also be arranged.